John Berryman: Life and career

 After his father's death at the rear entrance to Kipling Arms, where the Smiths rented an apartment, the poet's mother, within months, married John Angus McAlpin Berryman in New York City.
 The poet was renamed John Allyn McAlpin Berryman.
 Berryman's mother also changed her first name from Peggy to Jill.
-Although his stepfather later divorced his mother, Berryman and his stepfather stayed on good terms.
+His stepfather later divorced his mother, but he and Berryman stayed on good terms.
 With both his mother and stepfather working, his mother decided to send him to the South Kent School, a private boarding school in Connecticut.

-Berryman then attended Columbia College, where he was president of the Philolexian Society, joined the Boar's Head Society, edited The Columbia Review, and studied under the literary scholar and poet Mark Van Doren.
+At South Kent, Berryman was subjected to grueling disciplinary measures and was unpopular.
+He left at age 17 to attend Columbia College, where he was president of the Philolexian Society, joined the Boar's Head Society, edited The Columbia Review, and studied under the literary scholar and poet Mark Van Doren.

 Berryman later credited Van Doren with sparking his interest in writing poetry seriously.
-He graduated from Columbia in 1936 and then studied overseas at Clare College, Cambridge, on a Kellett Fellowship, graduating from Cambridge University with a further degree in English in 1938.

-Berryman's early work formed part of a volume titled Five Young American Poets, published by New Directions in 1940.
+He graduated from Columbia in 1936 and then studied overseas at Clare College, Cambridge, on a Kellett Fellowship, graduating from the University of Cambridge with a further degree in English in 1938.
+At Cambridge, he attended lectures by poets T. S. Eliot and W. H. Auden, and also met W. B. Yeats and Dylan Thomas.
+He returned to America in 1938 and struggled to get a professorship before Van Doren acted as a reference and secured him a position at Wayne State University.
+In 1940, he accepted a position as an instructor at Harvard University, where he befriended Robert Lowell and Delmore Schwartz.
+Some of his work appeared in Five Young American Poets, published by New Directions in 1940.
 One of the other young poets included in the book was Randall Jarrell.

 Berryman published some of this early verse in his first book, Poems, in 1942.
 His first mature collection of poems, The Dispossessed, appeared six years later, published by William Sloane Associates.
 The book received largely negative reviews from poets like Jarrell, who wrote, in The Nation, that Berryman was "a complicated, nervous, and intelligent [poet]" whose work was too derivative of W. B. Yeats.
 Berryman later concurred with this assessment of his early work, saying, "I didn't want to be like Yeats; I wanted to be Yeats."